GabrieleBernard/nao-remind-me/README.md

 - `http://<host_ip>:6502/v1/nao-remind-me/api/entries`
 - `http://<host_ip>:6502/v1/nao-remind-me/api/entries/length`
-- `http://<host_ip>:6502/v1/nao-remind-me/api/entries/#` where `#` is the position of the agenda entries
+- `http://<host_ip>:6502/v1/nao-remind-me/api/entries/#` where `#` is the position of the agenda entries Modify the `agenda-server/agenda-server.cpp` file to edit the server response.

 ## Runtime environment
 Use either of these operating systems: